neurobooth/neurobooth-os/docs/single_machine_testing.md

 ## Debugging
 In order to run the GUI from within Pycharm, we must add PYDEVD_USE_FRAME_EVAL=NO to the list of environment variables specified in the Pycharm run configuration.
 This is due to a known issue that occurs when running the Pycharm/python debugger on a QT based GUI.
 The issue causes a python interpreter crash with the error message "Process finished with exit code -1073741819 (0xC0000005)"

+PyCharm should be run as Administrator so the PyCharm interpreter will have adequate permissions.

 # Miscellaneous
 If you want to run from your development environment, it will add a server_pids.txt file to the neurobooth_os folder.
 This can  be ignored.